Euroea (Epirus): History

 St. Donatus, bishop of Euroea, lived under Theodosius I (r.
 379–395) and performed miracles, including providing a local settlement with abundant watersources (likely connected to the name "Euroea", "well-flowing").
 A church dedicated to St. Donatus was erected, probably on the site of an ancient pagan temple (Omphalion).
 The town belonged to the Roman province of Epirus vetus.

 Bishops of Euroea are attested at councils in the 5th and 6th centuries, and the city is mentioned by Hierocles.
 According to Procopius, Emperor Justinian I (r.
 527–565) resettled the inhabitants of Euroea to an islet in a neighbouring lake and built there a strong city, commonly thought to be on the site of Ioannina.

 As a result of the Slavic invasions, in 603 the Bishop of Euroea and the inhabitants, taking the relics of St. Donatus with them, fled to Kassiopi on Corfu.
 The original site of Euroea is unclear: Michel Le Quien identified it with modern Paramythia, others with the nearby ancient settlement of Photice.
-It is now tentatively located near the village of Glyky.
+It is now tentatively located near the village of Glyki.